zoicware/ZOICWARE/features.md

 - **Remove Speech Recognition App** - removes the files associated with this app
 - **Enable HAGS** - enable Hardware Accelerated GPU Scheduling, this setting is set to disabled by registry tweaks (recommended)
 - **Transparent Taskbar** - makes the taskbar clear with TaskbarX
-- **Add Double Click to Powershell Files** - enable the ability to double click to run powershell scripts (only works windows 10)

 - **Remove Mouse and Sound Schemes** - set the pointer and sound schemes to "None", removes blue loading wheel next to pointer
 - **Security Updates Only** - defers feature updates for 365 days and optional updates for 30 days [MAX]
 - **Remove Quick Access From File Explorer** - remove the quick access icon from file explorer